-The cost of computer vulnerability in the manufacture and critical infrastructure is people’s health and lives
+Computer vulnerabilities in manufacture and critical infrastructure cost people’s health and lives

-The frequency and complexity of attacks on SCADA, ICS, and OT are increasing every year, and the trends are even sadder.
-Unlike the security of systems in other industries, in the manufacture and critical infrastructure of a nation, the potential cost of overlooked vulnerabilities is not only information leaks or business interruptions, but also environmental issues, and even people’s health and lives.
+The frequency and complexity of attacks on SCADA, ICS, and OT are increasing every year, and the trends are sad.
+Unlike the security of systems in other industries, in a nation’s manufacturing and critical infrastructure, the potential cost of overlooked vulnerabilities is not only information leaks or business interruptions, but also environmental issues, and even people’s health and lives.

 With many years of experience in the development, implementation, and security of SCADA, industrial IT and OT, we offer the best service on the market.
 Discuss your concerns and problems with us.